gogs/docs/en-US/installation/install_gogs_on_windows.md

 During setup, you will run Gogs as current local user, and then reconfigure to run as a service.

+When configuring Gogs through app.ini and web UI, use UNIX directory separators (forward slash `/`) where possible.
+If you are needing to use a UNC path to a network share, try [the Cygwin way](https://cygwin.com/cygwin-ug-net/using.html#unc-paths), or [map the path as a local drive](http://www.sevenforums.com/tutorials/49517-map-network-drive.html).

 ### Run as current local user

 Gogs is able to run as local user immediately, with no configuration.
 Simply unpack the [Windows binary](http://gogs.io/docs/installation/install_from_binary.html) zip file somewhere, go to command line, and do: